 Man is the masterpiece of God's earthly creation.
 Just as all beings are directed toward God as their last end, so especially is man who has been made to the Divine image and likeness.
 Because of his intellectual nature man is ordered to God in a way that belongs to no other creature of God.
 "Consequently, this must be the end of the intellectual creature, namely, to understand God."
-20
+109

 Because man is directed toward God as his final end it is only in the possession of God that he will find true and complete happiness.
-Anything less than God would lead to frustration and disappointment.
+Anything less than God would lead to fnistration and disappointment.
 "Common sense demanding a reason of being, arrives at God who is the Alpha of all things.
-Common sense demanding the intelof the end, which is His own goodness, it does not follow that anything else moves His will, except His goodness."
-S.T.
-I, 19,
+Common sense demanding the intellegibility of action, arrives at God as the Omega of all things."
+21 This is the entire answer to life itself.
+Without this answer men have turned to pleasures of the body, honors, wealth, world power and many other goals some of which have also brought insanity and suicide to their possessors.